vinitajain1/fetch/README.md

         * **Efficient Caching**: Data is cached to minimize unnecessary network requests.
         * **Error Handling**: Handles network errors and invalid response formats.
         * **Control Refetching**: Customize when and how the hook refetches the data to optimize performance.
+7. Wrote integration test cases using React testing library and Jest.

 ## Component Architecture